-Mercedes fined £22,000 over Hamilton nose stud
+'A bit silly' - Mercedes fined over Hamilton nose stud

 "At the time it was, like, soldered in, so it didn't come loose.
 They gave me, at the time for many races, an exemption so I could find a solution.

 "Then I went to get it taken out and tried to find a solution, putting it in and out.
 It got infected because of that and I was just continuing on with this infection.
 I got a blood blister and had quite a sore on my nose.
-Then I went back (to the doctor)…
+Then I went back [to the doctor]…

 "This is all stuff I told them before qualifying.
 I went back and had to have the blood blister fixed, because there was puss and blood.
 I put this back in and in the last two weeks it's started to heal and they've asked that I keep it in.